rgsoda/pypy-llist/docs/index.rst

       Note that inserting/deleting a node in the middle of the list will invalidate this cache.

-   .. method:: iternodes()
+   .. method:: iternodes([to])

       Iterate over the list staring from the first node.
+If *to* is specified, iteration stops when the current node becomes equal to argument *to*.

    .. method:: pop()